ibm-cloud-docs/codeengine/about.md

 # About {{site.data.keyword.codeengineshort}}
 {: #about}

-{{site.data.keyword.codeenginefull_notm}} (or "{{site.data.keyword.codeengineshort}}") was developed by IBM with the goal of helping you create modern, source-centric, containerized, and serverless apps and jobs.
+{{site.data.keyword.codeenginefull}} (or "{{site.data.keyword.codeengineshort}}") was developed by IBM with the goal of helping you create modern, source-centric, containerized, and serverless apps and jobs.
 The platform is designed to address the needs of developers who just want their code to run. {{site.data.keyword.codeengineshort}} abstracts the operational burden of building, deploying, and managing workloads in Kubernetes so that developers can focus on what matters most to them: the source code.
 {: shortdesc}

 ## Benefits of {{site.data.keyword.codeengineshort}}